olegleyz/sdcnd-p3-behavioral-cloning-/README.md

 In order to train the car to drive, I've used the architecture of neural network, created by NVIDIA in the End to End Learning for Self-Driving Cars article[1].

 The network consists of 9 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers.
 Strided convolutions are used in the first three convolutional layers with a 2×2 stride and a 5×5 kernel and a non-strided convolution with a 3×3 kernel size in the last two convolutional layers.
+Convnets are followed by 3 fully connected.
+Activation function is ELU (exponential linear unit).

 The last fully connected layer has a single output which predicts continuos value of steering angle.

 Using described dataset and NVIDIA's model, the car could successfully drive through the track.
-However, in order to manage possible overfitting, the dropout layers were added after 3rd and 5th convolutional layers.
+However, in order to manage possible overfitting, the dropout layers were added before first fully connected layer.

 I'm using mean squared error metric to minimize loss during the back propogation iterations and Adam optimizer.
 In order to decrease the training time of the model, when the validation loss isn't decreasing, I'm using early stopping function of Keras.